larowlan/vite-plugin-twig-drupal/README.md

 This way Twig components can be rendered alongside React components.

 However, you will need to revert to a straight TwigJS function import so you can nest Twig components inside other Twig components.
-In these instances appeand `?twig` to your component import.
+In these instances append `?twig` to your component import.
 When nesting Twig components inside React components this is not needed.
 Nesting React components inside Twig components does not work currently.